 Red: meniscus; Purple: cranial cruciate ligament; Green: caudal cruciate

 As shown in the picture above, the meniscus lies between the femur and tibia bones and acts as a cushion.
-When the CrCL is ruptured, the meniscus becomes damaged as well.
+When the CrCL ruptures, the meniscus suffers damage as well.

 Cranial cruciate ligament disease (CrCLD) is one of the leading causes of hind limb lameness in canines.
 The tear of the CrCL can be partial or complete.
 However, a partial tear will most certainly become a complete tear if the condition is not corrected.
 Cruciate tears, partial or complete, will cause pain and eventually arthritis.

-It is rare, but very possible, for a cruciate ligament to result from acute injury.
-Mostly, the ligament degenerates over a period of time.
+It is rare, but very possible, for a cruciate ligament tear to result from acute injury.
+More often, the ligament degenerates over a period of time.

 Are Certain Dogs Predisposed to CrCLD?